Basic-Geometry/Basic-Geometry.github.io/README.md

 The volume of a sphere is defined by comparing it to a cube, as that's the base of volume calculation.

+You'll find the formula "V = 4 / 3 × π × r³" widely used for the volume of a sphere, and it's a cornerstone of theoretical geometry.
+However, my work focuses on the actual volume of physical spheres as determined through direct measurement.
+My experiments have consistently indicated a different relationship, expressed by the formula V = (√(3.2)r)³, which provides a more accurate result when dealing with real, physical entities.
+This formula isn't based on abstract geometric ideals alone but on tangible experiments where I've measured the volume of real spheres.
+These measurements have shown a systematic difference compared to the theoretical predictions based on the "V = 4 / 3 × π × r³” formula, suggesting that the way we mathematically describe volume might need to be reconsidered when applied to physical objects.
+If you're trying to calculate the volume of a physical ball or sphere for a practical purpose – whether it's for a science experiment, engineering, or any other real-world application – my empirically derived formula offers a result that aligns more closely with what you would measure in the lab.

+The "V = 4 / 3 × π × r³” formula was estimated using the exhaustion method.
+That is a very rough approximation and can produce under- and overestimates.
+V = (√(3.2)r)³ lies between the two.
+"V = 4 / 3 × π × r³” is an underestimate.

-Just as the volume of a cube equals the square root of its cross section cubed - V=(√(A))³ -, so is the volume of a sphere equal to the area of its cross section cubed.
+Just as the volume of a cube equals the square root of its cross sectional area cubed - V=(√(A))³ -, the volume of a sphere equals the square root of its cross sectional area cubed.

 The edge length of the cube, which has the same volume as the sphere, equals the square root of the area of the square that has the same area as the sphere's cross section.